Snow: Self-organizing Broadcast Protocol for Cloud: Experiment

 \subsection{Metrics}

 We define some metrics to evaluate the performance of broadcast protocols.

 \textbf{Reliability: }This metric denotes the percentage of messages successfully delivered to the intended nodes.
 If Reliability reaches 100\%, the message dissemination is considered an atomic broadcast.
-It is worth noting that significant differences in Reliability may render comparisons of other metrics invalid.
+It is worth noting that significant differences in Reliability render comparisons of other metrics invalid.
+Clearly, reliability is the most critical metric for message evaluation.

 \textbf{Relative Message Redundancy(RMR): }RMR is used to measure the load of broadcast protocols.
-Defined as follows:

-Where $m$ is the total number of payload messages during the broadcast procedure.
-A higher RMR value indicates poorer network utilization.
-Lower reliability may result in a smaller RMR value; Therefore, the RMR protocol is only comparable under similar reliability conditions.
-RMR is an important metric for measuring the size of reactive message traffic, and it does not increase as the cluster scales up.
-An RMR value of 0 indicates that each node has only one valid payload message exchange, while a higher RMR value suggests poorer network traffic utilization.
+Defined as $\frac{m}{n}$. where $m$ is the total number of bytes received by all nodes from a single message, while a higher RMR value suggests poorer network traffic utilization.
+Lower Reliability results in a smaller RMR value.
+Therefore, the RMR protocol is only comparable under similar Reliability conditions.
+RMR is an important metric to measure the size of reactive message traffic and does not increase as the cluster scales up.
+This metric does not account for the messaging overhead incurred by the changes in the membership.
+This overhead is typically negligible and does not scale with the volume of messages.

-\textbf{Last Delivery Time(LDT): } LTD refers to the time when the last node receives the message after the initial broadcast.
-We do not adopt Last Delivery Hop(LDH) because LDT better reflects the actual user experience.
+\textbf{Last Delivery Time (LDT): } LDT refers to the time when the last node receives the message after the initial broadcast.
+We do not adopt Last Delivery Hop (LDH) because LDT better reflects the actual user experience.
 LDH represents the final hop in the message delivery path, whereas LDT captures the overall latency from the source to the destination, making it a more accurate measure of user-perceived performance.
+This metric captures the message convergence time, therefore, smaller values mean better performance.